harshit251102/Invoicing-App/README.md

-##Invoicing App
+Invoicing App

 A simple and user-friendly invoicing app built using React and Material-UI.
 This app allows you to create invoices with automatic calculations for discounts, taxes, and total prices.
 Invoices can be easily added to a grid, which provides an overview of all created invoices and allows for quick editing.

-Table of Contents
-Features
-Installation
-Usage
-Technologies Used

 Features
 1. Intuitive invoice form with automatic calculations for discounts, taxes, and total prices